marwan820/phase-2-catprod/README.md

 ### Status

-- Project is in developing stages
+- Project is in developing stages.

-- Theme of app has no clear direction if user is adminstrator or retail consumer.
 - Will be used as template for further implementation of lessons learned and skills to practice and develop.
+- Also code will be refactored for better organization

 ### Deployment